gjbex/Fortran-MOOC/docs/procedures.md

 and marking them as such.
 A pure procedure is a function or a subroutine that has no side effects.

-More specifically, all non-pointer argument must be of intent `in.
-For subroutines, all arguments must have their intent specified.
+More specifically, all non-pointer arguments must be of intent `in`.
+For subroutines, all arguments must have their intent specified as `in` or `inout`.

 For procedures in general: